 It has a warming slightly bitter quality accompanied by a familiar celery-like taste and aroma.

-Considered to be a more of a savory seasoning, it can be useful for many culinary endeavors in the kitchen but only takes a small amount to enhance the flavor of a dish.
+Considered to be more of a savory seasoning, it can be useful for many culinary endeavors in the kitchen but only takes a small amount to enhance the flavor of a dish.

 Too much, especially when using the powder, can be overpowering and add bitterness.